Scroll to content

 Clear purpose

-We aim to provide children with a clear purpose to all reading, and especially writing tasks.
+We aim to provide children with a clear purpose to all reading and writing tasks.
 Whether it's an invitation to the headteacher to attend a class assembly, an email to an author or an article for a school newsletter, our children know why the quality of their writing matters: because there will be a real audience for their published work.

 Focused on strategies